jon-zu/trackr/README.md

 # Trackr

-Simple derive-based approach to track modifications of a structure in a flag set, which is provided by the `bitflags` create
+Simple derive-based approach to track modifications in a bitflag set, so each time a field is modified the corresponding flag is set.

+## Notes

+The crate is limited to a maximum of 128 fields per struct for now.

 ## Example: